 Curtis said Sights and Sounds of Christmas also had a bigger laser light show and a multicolored Christmas tree.

 Sights and Sounds of Christmas isn’t the only tradition San Marcos has during the holidays.
-The Jingle bell run 5K and the Kids 1K is also a community favorite.
+The Jingle Bell 5K run and the Kids 1K are also a community favorite.

-Curtis said the Jingle Bell run 5k and Kid’s 1k are the largest and most unique in the region.
+Curtis said the Jingle Bell 5K and Kid’s K runs are the largest and most unique runs in the region.

 Curtis said that the biggest goal throughout the whole weekend is to bring people together and help others.

 “This is our 30th anniversary, and a lot of people have been coming since they were small,” Curtis said.
-“I think this people come, because it is a huge community tradition and it helps that we are super close to Texas State.”
+“I think people come because it is a huge community tradition, and it helps that we are super close to Texas State.”

-Joy Smith, San Marcos resident, said she has come to Sight and Sounds every year since she has had a family.
+Joy Smith, San Marcos resident, said she has come to Sights and Sounds for many years with her family.

 “I think it’s a Christmas tradition and it kind just kicks off Christmas for our family,” Smith said.
 “Also, of course we come for the biscuits.”

-Curtis said the biscuits are their number one selling food item at the festival.
+Curtis said the biscuits are the number one selling food item at the festival.

-“Typically we hear the lights and the entertainment are reasons why people come to Sights and Sounds, but the biscuits are something everyone compliments,” Curtis said.
+“Typically the lights and the entertainment are reasons why people come to Sights and Sounds, but the biscuits are something everyone compliments,” Curtis said.

-Jayden Carmona, San Marcos resident and volunteer, said he has been coming to sights and sounds every year for 5 years.
+Jayden Carmona, San Marcos resident and volunteer, said he has been coming to Sights and Sounds every year for five years.

-“I love sights and sounds, everyone is really nice and like that I get to be here and volunteer with my friends,” Carmona said.
+“I love Sights and Sounds, everyone is really nice and I like that I get to be here and volunteer with my friends,” Carmona said.
 “My favorite part of this event is the animals, because they let you pet them.”